Introduction to dash cams

 What to expect from a dash cam

-Over the last couple of years, more and more top-tier manufacturers like Garmin, Cobra and HP have stepped out with their own distinctive takes on dash-mounted cameras.
+Over the last couple of years, more and more top-tier manufacturers like Garmin, Cobra and Blaupunkt have stepped out with their own distinctive takes on dash-mounted cameras.
 Not surprisingly, camera quality has improved and capability has expanded.
 The best dash cams on the market feature:

 - An in-camera LCD screen as well as video outputs for file playback.